isabella232/search-promote.en-1/help/c-about-design-menu/c-about-templates.md

 # About Templates{#about-templates}

-You can use Templates to manage your presentation templates and transport templates.
+You can use **[!UICONTROL Templates]** to manage your presentation templates and transport templates.

 ## About Templates {#concept_06EB481B14864E18A8AE2BCD1D6EF0B5}

-You can use **[!UICONTROL Templates]** to manage your presentation templates and transport templates.

 <!--